Team GB sprinter ‘considering legal action against Met’ after stop and search

 The woman says “He didn’t do anything” and officers can later be heard telling the woman to calm down after she worries about her son remaining in the car.

-Labour leader Sir Keir Starmer said he felt “uncomfortable” about the way the officers acted and said he could see no justification for the use of handcuffs during the incident.
+Labour leader Sir Keir Starmer said he could see no justification for the use of handcuffs during the incident.

 “I’ve looked at the video footage, the video footage only deals with what happens when the officers are at the car so I can’t say what happened before,” he told LBC radio.